-As the sun rises above the evergreen trees, signaling a new day at Nature School, our lower elementary Oakers, known as the Foxes and the Bobcats, meet on the large field for a game of Gaga ball before the school bell rings from the Barn or a chance to warm themselves by the campfire on frosty mornings before saying goodbye to their parents.
+As the sun rises above the evergreen trees, signaling a new day at Nature School, our elementary Oakers, known as the Foxes and the Bobcats, meet on the large field for a game of Gaga ball before the school bell rings from the Barn or a chance to warm themselves by the campfire on frosty mornings before saying goodbye to their parents.
 By the call of their class 'mascot,' they run to gather under the juniper tree signaling the beginning of a new day of learning.
 After singing some well loved Painted Oak favorites, bringing forth their love for jumping in puddles with ‘Happy Mud,’ or reviewing the afternoon's Enrichment offering with a made up song, they head into the wondrous open-air Outdoor Classroom.
 The log circle beckons for all to sit down, so Morning Meeting can begin by welcoming the day with a Mindful Moment, checking the class mailbox, and then reviewing the daily schedule so everyone knows what to expect.
 With minds settled and focused, community conversation begins through answering the Question of the Day.
 There is no one right answer to the QOD as it is meant to encourage connection, support multiple intelligences, and provoke conversation.
-It is typically mathematical in nature, as every day begins with Wild Math, a 45 minute block of time that students engage in open-ended math games, numerical inquiry, and building their foundational skills outside!
+It is typically mathematical in nature, as every day begins with Core Skills Workshop, a 75-minute block of time when students build their foundational skills outside through open-ended math games, numerical inquiry, as well as shared reading and writing.

 With the gentle sound of the rain stick, students wrap up their math work for the morning, grab their snack if they are hungry, and gear up for a bit of unstructured outdoor play, climbing, balancing, free exploration and their all time favorite, gaga ball.
 This time plays a crucial part in enhancing social awareness and communication skills.